DynamiQ: Accelerating Gradient Synchronization using Compressed Multi-hop All-reduce: Introduction

 Distributed data parallel (DDP)~\cite{NIPS2012_6aca9700} is the standard paradigm for large language model (LLM) training and fine-tuning.
 Under this paradigm, the model is replicated across workers, each processing a different part of the data to compute a local gradient.
 These gradients are then synchronized (aggregated) via the network to obtain a global update.
 Gradient aggregation in LLM training commonly relies on multi-hop all-reduce schemes~\cite{li2020pytorch,collective-nccl,jax}, such as ring~\cite{ring} and butterfly~\cite{thakur2005optimization}.
 With the growth of model sizes and the number of workers, gradient aggregation increasingly becomes a bottleneck~\cite{sapio2021scaling, desensi2024swing, tang2025dreamddp, hotnets2499problems, warraich2025optireduce,warraich2025optinic}.
 Recent practices of running multiple jobs in the same cluster, where jobs compete on network resources~\cite{cao2024crux, hwang2021elastic}, further intensify the bottleneck.

 Gradient compression, which aims to reduce the volume of communicated gradient data, is therefore a natural and promising approach to accelerating gradient aggregation.
 Despite substantial prior work, we observe that state-of-the-art solutions~\cite{peng2023fp8, li2024thc, fei2021efficient, bai2021gradient, wang2023hi, wang2023cupcake} typically consider the (single-hop) parameter-server architecture~\cite{li2014scaling} where aggregation (after decompression) can be performed with higher precision without any bandwidth implications.
 In particular, they are not optimized for \textit{multihop} all-reduce, where gradients are \textit{partially summed} along their aggregation topology.
 In such a scheme, intermediate nodes face the choice of either recompressing the partial sum, thus degrading accuracy and eventually model performance, or increasing the number of bits used for its representation, leading to limited end-to-end speedups~\cite{han24hotnets,on-the-utility}.
-As we show in \Cref{sec:eval}, this limitation applies both to existing quantization and sparsification schemes (e.g., THC~\cite{li2024thc} and OmniReduce~\cite{fei2021efficient}), as well as recent microscaling floating-point (FP) formats~\cite{peng2023fp8,rouhani2023microscaling,opencompute}.
+As we show in \Cref{sec:eval}, this limitation applies both to existing quantization and sparsification schemes (e.g., THC~\cite{li2024thc} and OmniReduce~\cite{fei2021efficient}), as well as recent microscaling \mbox{floating-point (FP) formats~\cite{peng2023fp8,rouhani2023microscaling,opencompute}.}

-We introduce \sys, a compression framework that is \emph{tailored for multi-hop all-reduce}. \sys minimizes the compression error of partial sums under a bandwidth constraint, utilizing a fused decompress– accumulate–recompress kernel to minimize memory bandwidth~\cite{memory-bound, memory-bound2, wang2025optimizing} and facilitate the overlap of compression with communication.
+In this paper, we \revise{focus on data-parallelism and} introduce \sys, a compression framework \emph{tailored for multi-hop all-reduce} \revise{ and is applicable to both pre-training and fine-tuning.} \sys minimizes the compression error of partial sums under a bandwidth constraint, utilizing a fused decompress– accumulate–recompress kernel to minimize memory bandwidth~\cite{memory-bound, memory-bound2, wang2025optimizing} and facilitate the overlap of compression with communication.
 The key to \sys's superior accuracy-bandwidth tradeoff lies in its two-phase method of quantizing different coordinates with different numbers of bits, depending on their magnitude \emph{in the aggregated gradient}.

 \setlist[itemize]{ leftmargin=1.5em, labelsep=0.3em } \setlist[enumerate]{ leftmargin=1.5em, labelsep=0.3em }